 Row 2: SC (single crochet) in the back loop of each chain for the next 40 chains until only 5 chains remain.
 The last five stitches will be skipped every fourth row, beginning with this row.
 Chain 1, turn. (note: skipping these stitches creates the tapered top portion of the hat)

 Row 3: SC in the back loop of each chain until the end of the row.
 Chain 1, turn.

 Row 4: SC in the back loop of each chain to the end of the row (including each of the five chains that were previously skipped.
 Chain 1, turn.

 Row 5: SC in the back loop of each chain until the end of the row.
 Chain 1, turn.

 Repeat rows 2 – 5 until desired length (about 17-20″ for an adult hat) is attained.

 Using a yarn needle, sew the hat seam closed beginning at the wider end so that you end at what will be the top of the hat.
 Run the needle around the top opening in the hat and draw closed, then knot, snip yarn with a 3″ length and weave into surrounding stitches.

 Crochet Back Loop Only (blo) Tutorial

-For instructions on how to crochet in the back loop only, see this helpful video from Art of Crochet by Teresa:
+For instructions on how to crochet in the back loop only, see this helpful crochet video from Art of Crochet by Teresa.

 I’m often asked about the crochet hooks that I use.
-I don’t use anything fancy and prefer using aluminum crochet hooks (see Boye brand hooks below), which is what my mom and great-grandmother always used.
-They are easy to grip, and I like the way yarn glides easily over the smooth, metal surface of the hook.
+I don’t use anything fancy and prefer using Boye aluminum crochet hooks, which is what my mom and great-grandmother always used.
+The hooks are easy to grip and I like the way yarn glides easily over the smooth surface of the hook.